nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **Overview**

 GoodMatch (GM) is a **desktop app for managing applicants and job listings, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI), specifically catering to HR managers in charge of tracking job listings across many platforms.
-If you can type fast, GM can get your applicant and job listing management tasks done faster than traditional GUI apps
+If you can type fast, GM can get your applicant and job listing management tasks done faster than traditional GUI apps.

 ---